Nicooqui/devChallenges.io/404-not-found-master/README.md

 Introduce your projects by taking a screenshot or a gif.
 Try to tell visitors a story about your project by answering:

 - Where can I see your demo?
+  <p>You can see the demo in <a href="https://not-found-page-fcde2.web.app">THIS LINK !</a>
 - What was your experience?
+  <p>I loved this project, this is the first time in 6 months that I really understand POSITION values :)</p>
 - What have you learned/improved?
+  <p>I learned a lot of CSS, and as you can see there's a lot of BASICS in this project, but it really helped me.</p>
 - Your wisdom? :)
+  <p>Wisdom... obey your mom and your dad, they know better. :)</p>

 ### Built With